esanch/AssemblyBuilder/README.md

 ### Running
 *\*Refer to [Installing](#installing) prior to running program\**
-1. Once program files are dounloaded, double-Click and run **StartUp.exe** file <br />
+1. Once program files are downloaded, double-click and run **StartUp.exe** file <br />
 	*\*An interactive dialog window will appear\**<br />
-2. On the interactive window locate and click on **"Open File"** *\*This will open a dialog box\**
+2. On the interactive window locate and click **"Open File"** *\*This will open a dialog box\**
 3. Select the .xml file of the Assembly you wish to add/modify
-4. Once the Assembly loads in the pane check the bottom right textbox for an error in the Assembly
+4. Once the Assembly loads in the pane check the bottom right textbox if an error exists in the Assembly
-5. If no errors exists send the Assembly to QuickBooks by simply clicking **"Send"** <br />
+5. If no errors exist send the Assembly to QuickBooks by simply clicking **"Send"** <br />
 	*\*Note: This might take longer than a couple seconds depending on the size of your assembly\**
 6. Repeat steps 2-5 if you wish to add another Assembly
 7. To close the program simply click **"Exit"**